ShiftCreatorSpace/starter-react-ts/README.md

 If you don't want to use netlify, there are ways of hosting it yourself ranging from using a web proxy like Nginx to a totally comprehensive solution like Google Cloud App Engine or AWS.

-## can I contribute?
+## Can I contribute?

 Yes!
 Just make a PR

+## License

+Use for whatever, personal or commercial :)

-## here's the lame create react app stuff below
+## Here's the lame create react app stuff below

 ---